open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 Usually found in a box or pouch, this deck contains a number of cards made of ivory or vellum.
-Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-­two.
+Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-two.

 Before you draw a card, you must declare how